 In 2015, the Norton Sound Education Work Group (NSEWG) held a regional education summit on October 9, 10, and 11.
 The NSEWG was formed in April of 2014 with representatives from regional organizations with the goal of addressing the educational needs of the Norton Sound region.
 The group focused on four initiatives: Cultural Relevancy, Early Childhood and Elementary Education, Growing Our Own Teachers, and Post-secondary Preparation and Transitioning Success.
 For more information on the education summit please click here.

 Growing Our Own Teachers

-NSEDC is proud to have in place two programs geared to help increase the number of Norton Sound residents working as teachers in our public schools.
-Introduced in January of 2018, the Student Loan Repayment Program and Growing Our Own Teachers Discretionary Grant aim to have those who know our region and cultures best teaching the next generation.
+NSEDC works to help increase the number of Norton Sound residents working as teachers in our public schools through our Student Loan Repayment Program .
 The Student Loan Repayment Program repays up to $20,000 of a resident’s student loans incurred in the pursuit of their degree and certification required to teach in our region’s public schools.
-The Growing Our Own Teachers Discretionary Grant makes up to $40,000 available annually for eligible nonprofit organizations and schools in the region that have projects related to increasing the number of home-grown teachers.
-Individual awards under this program are capped at $20,000.
-The links below provide more information and applications for both programs.
+The link below provides more information and the application for the program.